awslabs/aws-well-architected-labs/content/Cost/100_Labs/100_AWS_Resource_Optimization/3_prio_resource_opt.md

 ![Images/ResourceOpt12.png](/Cost/100_AWS_Resource_Optimization/Images/ResourceOpt12.png?classes=lab_picture_small)

-The resulting filtered list should be where you start right sizing discussions with application owners.
+The resulting filtered list should be where you start rightsizing discussions with application owners.
 Perform an investigation to understand why these instance were launched in the first place and validate their usage with the resource owner.
 Don't forget to review the column **Total running hours** to separate idle resources that were recently launched vs the ones who are running uniterruptedly over the past 14 days.

-If you are using the right sizing CSV file provided in this lab exercise, you will notice that we filtered down from an original **1,051 recommendations to 17** and **identified $2,859 per month in potential savings**.
+If you are using the rightsizing CSV file provided in this lab exercise, you will notice that we filtered down from an original **1,051 recommendations to 17** and **identified $2,859 per month in potential savings**.
 You will also find in the example some instances showing 0 estimated savings, that's because they were running under Savings Plan (SP) or Reserved Instances (RI).
 On these cases AWS will not estimate savings, but if these instances can be terminated the committed SP/RI hours might float to On Demand usage within your account depending on the RI/SP scope.

 ##### **Group 2:** Previous generation instances